OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 HimalayaGPT 0.5B — Nepal's sovereign LLM, available to everyone.

 HimalayaGPT is a 500-million-parameter, Nepali-language, instruction-tuned model from Himalaya AI Research Lab.
-We host it on our Kathmandu hardware for free — no deposit, no monthly minimum, no tier requirement.
+We host it for free — no deposit, no monthly minimum, no tier requirement.
 If you're building anything Nepali-language, point your OpenAI SDK at our endpoint and you're in.

 Fair-use limits still apply to stop spam, resale, and runaway loops.
 Real Nepali-language workloads won't hit them.